 • Grove Collaborative Glass Spray Bottle With Silicon Sleeve

-Hope you enjoy your free products and let me know which scents you have tried or will try and recommend!
+Hope you enjoy your free products and let me know which scents you have tried or will try!

 * Some of my blog posts contain affiliate links, which means that by clicking on the item AND making a purchase I may receive a small commission at NO ADDITIONAL cost to you.
 I do not recommend products that I do not already own and love or would not use on myself or my family.
 I thank you in advance for supporting brands that support me!

 This season of Lent – a forty day season which begins on Ash Wednesday and ends on Holy Saturday, is a time for many things.
 It’s focusing on my relationship with God and a time when the older children will be encouraged to freely offer to give something up – often times this is a favorite stuffed animal/toy, barbie or Lego man.